-Last but not least, NordVPN costs only $3.49/month, is covered by a full 30-day money-back guarantee and can support up to six simultaneous connections.
+Last but not least, NordVPN costs only $3.99/mo (Save 70% on 2 Years Plan + Extra Subscription), is covered by a full 30-day money-back guarantee and can support up to six simultaneous connections.

 For a complete list of features, make sure you check out our NordVPN Review.

-Best of all, CyberGhost offers 7 simultaneous connections, costs only $2.75/month and is covered by a full no questions asked 45-day money-back gaurantee.
+Best of all, CyberGhost offers 7 simultaneous connections, costs only $2.23/mo and is covered by a full no questions asked 45-day money-back guarantee.

 For a complete list of features, including pros and cons, check out our CyberGhost Review.

 A VPN is a super powerful tool with tons of use cases.
-For instance, while you might use a VPN service to protect your work from infringers or keeping your transactions secure, other’s might use it for unblocking Netflix or general web browsing.
+For instance, while you might use the Best VPN service to protect your work from infringers or keep your transactions secure, others might use it to unblock Netflix or general web browsing.